Omar4589/Omar4589/README.md

 Heroku,
 NPM

-🔭 I'm currently embarked on an exciting journey developing my first `React Native` app, a project that not only challenges me but also serves a meaningful purpose for my community.
-This app aims to bridge the gap between the residents of my city and the local city services department by providing a digital platform for submitting service requests.
-Given that my city lacks a digital means for such submissions—relying solely on phone calls—this app represents a significant step forward.

-The app connects to a shared server/database/API setup, utilizing `Express` for the server and `MongoDB` for the database, all orchestrated through a `GraphQL API`.
-This ensures a seamless flow of information between the React Native app used by residents and a React web app, which acts as an admin portal for city services to view and manage these requests.

-This project is not just a technical endeavor but a solution aimed at improving local infrastructure and community service responsiveness.
-I'm applying what I've learned about web development to make this app a reality.
-If anyone has experience with similar projects, or tips and tricks for a budding React Native developer, I’d greatly appreciate your insights!
-<br><br> 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/omarzumaya), or shoot me an email at `omarzumayajr@gmail.com`.
 ## 🚀 Projects
 - **YardGems:** Designed as a community-driven platform to streamline the yard sale experience.
 The application eliminates the tedious need to drive around in search of yard sales by providing a centralized platform where users can find and list yard sales in their area. <br>[Demo](https://yardgems-15b0faee737f.herokuapp.com/) / [Github Repo](https://github.com/Omar4589/YardGems)
 <br><br>